writeas/writefreely-api-docs/source/index.html.md

 # Collections

-Collections are referred to as blogs on most of Write.as.
-They're groups of posts that currently can only be _public_, i.e. available at a publicly-accessible URL.
+Collections are referred to as **blogs** on most of Write.as.
+Each gets its own shareable URL.

 Each user has one collection matching their username, but can also have more collections connected to their account as a Pro user.